NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 ### Github Codespaces

-1. If necessary, read Github's [codespace creation](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace) documentation.
+1. If necessary, read GitHub's [codespace creation](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace) documentation.

 2. Create a branch for the work you are planning to complete.

-3. Create a codespace through the new branch's dropdown on Github.
+3. Create a codespace through the new branch's dropdown on GitHub.

 4. Codespaces are powered by [Visual Studio Code and dev containers](https://docs.github.com/en/codespaces/developing-in-codespaces/developing-in-a-codespace) - once the codespace has been entered, you can follow the instructions within the [dev containers section](#dev-containers) for continuing to set up the development environment.
 View the [Developing in a codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/developing-in-a-codespace) documentation for additional details.